 - Try drinking less of drinks that could make bowel side effects worse.
 These include drinks containing caffeine (tea, coffee, drinking chocolate, cola) and alcohol. - Avoid foods and drinks that give you wind, such as pickles, beans, curry and fizzy drinks. - Try doing gentle exercise to help if you have a lot of wind.
 Or try taking charcoal tablets, which you can buy at the chemist.
-These can affect other medicines so always ask your doctor or pharmacist first. - If you smoke, try to stop.
-Smoking can make bowel side effects worse. - Look at our tips for finding a toilet when you are out in public (see next page).
+These can affect other medicines so always ask your doctor or pharmacist first. - If you smoke, try to stop (see page 45).
+Smoking can make bowel side effects worse. - Look at our tips for finding a toilet when you are out in public (see pages 26 to 27).

-We have more information about coping with bowel problems in our booklet Eating problems and cancer (see page 56).
+We have more information about coping with bowel problems in our booklet Eating problems and cancer (see page 62).